hasnainabbas20/Codeforces-Scraper/CF_Scraper/README.md

 * Ajax used to asynchronously call the API views created using Django-Rest Framework
 * beautifulsoup4 for scraping codeforces.com
 * chart.js for generating the graphs/charts

-## Future Work:

-* Add more data regarding problems and topics
-* Add a feature that lets user get data in JSON format using RESTful API calls to the website
-* Use the submissions data to predict topics that need more work
-* Add data regarding other platforms to further improve our predictions